-14.1 The Assistant Principals (FE & HE), Heads of School are responsible for implementing the policy and procedure with support from the Assistant Principal (Student Support and Experience).
+14.1 Heads of School are responsible for implementing the policy and procedure with support from the Director for Student Support and Experience.

 15. EQUALITY IMPACT ASSESSMENT

 16.1 Blackburn College is committed to the promotion of equality, diversity and providing a supportive environment for all members of our community.
 Our commitment means that this policy has been reviewed to ensure that it does not discriminate (either intentionally or unintentionally) any of the protected characteristics of age, disability, gender (including gender identity), race, religion or sexual orientation and meets our obligations under the Equality Act 2010.
 Therefore, this procedure has no adverse impact on any of the above protected groups.